BolajiAyodeji/Blogposts/ckclyy3ai009xgks16i08dir1.md

 - Ensure you have good people-skills aside technical skills.
 - Do some research about the company before applying and interviewing.
 - Get a good internet connection before joining the interview.
-- Invest in quality webcams, microphones or noise cancellation headphones.
+- Invest in quality webcams, microphones, or noise cancellation headphones.

 %[https://twitter.com/iambolajiayo/status/1255694731482365952]

 ## Conclusion

-Don't spend your entire life waiting for the best time making that move, write that article, build that side-project, apply for that job or ask that question today.
+Don't spend your entire life waiting for the best time making that move, write that article, build that side-project, apply for that job, or ask that question today.
 The best time is always now!

 Join Hashnode's writing challenges like the [#2Articles1Week](https://hashnode.com/2articles1week) and [#MyFirstInterviewExperience](https://hashnode.com/n/myfirstinterviewexperience) to write, share knowledge, become a better writer, learn in public and win some Hashnode badges.